Al-Ahsa Governorate: History

-The history of the formation of Al-Ahsa goes back to the beginning stages of human existence in oasis, which was started by the Shepherd Semites, and the subsequent migrations of the major Semitic tribes in the Arabian Peninsula to the north and east.
-Moreover, one of the first civilizations that appeared in Al-Ahsa was Phoenicia civilization.
-This was determined by tombs that date back to five thousand years that were discovered on the coasts of Al-Ahsa and the neighboring island Bahrain.
-These are believed to be of Phoenician origin.
-Furthermore, the antiquities found in these tombs were later sent to the British Museum.
+The habitation of the oasis of Al-Ahsa goes back into the pre-history of human existence, which was started by the Shepherd Semites, and the subsequent migrations of the major Semitic tribes in the Arabian Peninsula to the north and east.
+In antiquity, one of the first civilizations that appeared in Al-Ahsa was Phoenicia civilization.
+This was determined by tombs dating back five thousand years that were discovered on the coasts of Al-Ahsa and the neighboring island Bahrain.
+These are believed to be of Phoenician origin, and antiquities found in these tombs were later sent to the British Museum.

-Al-Ahsa had been inhabited since prehistoric times for its geographical and agricultural importance.
-An example of its geographical importance would be that it served as a crossing for them to the Fertile Crescent.
-In addition to that, is that it is serves a commercial importance as it is a crossroads of several trade routes linking the Arabian Peninsula with Persia and India through the port of Uqair and the port of Qatif.
+Al-Ahsa had been inhabited since prehistoric times for its geographical location and its agricultural importance.
+Geographically, it was a source of water for travelers to the Fertile Crescent.
+Additionally, it has served as a commercial crossroads of trade routes linking the Arabian Peninsula with Persia and India through the port of Uqair and the port of Qatif.
 In terms of agricultural importance, Al-Ahsa is of great importance since its area is made up of fertile lands and contains abundant water sources.

-It is known that the Phoenicians are one of the branches of the Canaanites.
+The Phoenicians were a North-West Semitic people related to the Canaanites.
 The Canaanites moved from the Gulf coast to the Mediterranean coast and settled in Lebanon, Syria and Palestine, carrying with them the names of their cities such as Tyre, Arwad, Byblos and others.
 Following the migration of the Canaanites from the Al-Ahsa coast, the Jerhaites, a branch of the Chaldeans, settled in their place.
 Their description of their city came from the Greek traveler Strabo, who said about Al-Ahsa: "It was founded by Chaldean immigrants from Babylon in a swampy land, and it was built of salt stones, eighty thousand cubits away from the sword of the sea."The Greek historian Polybius also described Al-Ahsa as an important commercial center, one of the active markets in the Arab countries, and a crossroads for the caravan routes coming from southern Arabia, the Levant, the Hijaz, Iraq and India.
 The inhabitants of those countries were among the richest peoples of the island.
 Their wealth was gold and silver, which stirred greed.
-At the same time, the Seleucid king Antiochus III led his fleet in 205 BC.
-He crossed the Tigris, heading to it to seize its treasures, but its people, fearing them for their city and out of their love for peace and in order to preserve their freedom that they cherished, sent a delegation to him carrying a large gift of gold and precious stones.
-So Antiochus accepted the gift And he closed back to his country, and perhaps the barren desert and the adventure of the trip was the main reason that convinced the Seleucid king to return from his determination.
+About the same time, the Seleucid king Antiochus III led his fleet in 205 BC.
+He crossed the Tigris, perhaps intending to seize any treasures at Al-Ahsa, but its people, fearing for their city and out of their love for peace and in order to preserve their cherished freedom, sent a delegation carrying a large gift of gold and precious stones to the king.
+So Antiochus accepted the gift and withdrew to his country.
+Perhaps, realistically, the barren desert and the logistical difficulties of the trip convinced the Seleucid king to change course.